arkime/arkime/README.md

 ## Configuration

-Most of the system configuration will be performed in the `/opt/arkime/etc/config.ini` file.
-The variables are documented in our [Settings Wiki page](https://arkime.com/settings).
+Most of the system configuration is located in the `/opt/arkime/etc/config.ini` file.
+The variables are documented in our [Settings page](https://arkime.com/settings).

 ## Usage